Are you looking for a new budgeting tool? YNAB might be the solution you’ve been searching for.

 When you do start adding in your expenses, you can choose from the itemized suggestion list.

 In addition, you can create your own expense categories.

-Note that you can add investment and loan accounts into your YNAB profile in order to get a more comprehensive picture of your money situation.
+Note that you can add investment and loan accounts to your YNAB profile in order to get a more comprehensive picture of your money situation.

 However, the loan and investment accounts are unlinked accounts only, so you’ll need to manually update them on a regular basis if you want an accurate financial picture.

 Your goal with YNAB is to make your budget your guide so you can determine whether you are on track financially.
 This is how you avoid overspending.

 You’re not looking at how much money you have in your account.
 Instead, you’re checking your budget to ensure you’re sticking within the limits you’ve set for each category.